MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-adrms-restrictions.md

     If the Do Not Forward option is applied by a label or manually by users, the option might be applied by your AD RMS deployment rather than the intended Azure Rights Management service.
 In this scenario, people that you share with externally will not be able to open email messages that have this Do Not Forward option applied.

 - If users choose a label in Outlook that applies AD RMS protection, and then change their minds before sending the email and select a label that applies Azure RMS protection, the newly selected label will fail to apply.
+Users see the following error message: **Azure Information Protection cannot apply this label.
+You don't have permission to perform this action.**

     The only workaround is to close the email message and start again.
-The same limitation applies if users first choose a label that applies Azure RMS protection and then change the label to one that applies AD RMS protection.
+The same limitation applies if similarly, users first choose a label that applies Azure RMS protection and then change the label to one that applies AD RMS protection.

 ## Requirements for HYOK